orchid-initiative/laelia-store/documentation/PROJECT_CHARTER.md

 - Promote sustainable practices to reduce waste.

 People
-- Jackie: Learn more about using the technologies and have the opportunity to practice
+- Jackie: Learn more about using technology and have the opportunity to practice.
-- Celeste: Get marketing experience
+- Celeste: Get marketing experience.
-- Diana: Get project management experience
+- Diana: Get project management experience.

 Organization
 - Internship experience with Celeste and Diana
 - Jackie will be more familiar with Orchid
 - Orchid will learn more about proper translation tools to use (Spanish/English)
-- Can be a practice platform for larger ideas in the future.
+- It can be a practice platform for larger ideas in the future.

 **Costs:**
 - $0 upfront for domain space.
-- $70/month for storage ( -$210 as of Jan 2025)
+- $70/month for storage (-$210 as of Jan 2025)
 - Costs of merchandise and shipping materials.
 - Cost of shipping.
 - $0-100 for marketing.

 **Budget needed:**
-- $50 initial budget for shipping materials, but possibly lower the cost through donated materials.
+- $50 initial budget for shipping materials but possibly lower the cost through donated materials.

 # Scope and Exclusion